ceph/ceph/doc/rados/configuration/pool-pg-config-ref.rst

 :Default: ``1``.
 Typically a host containing one or more Ceph OSD Daemons.

-``osd pool default crush rule``
+``osd pool default crush replicated ruleset``

-:Description: The default CRUSH ruleset to use when creating a pool.
+:Description: The default CRUSH ruleset to use when creating a replicated pool.
-:Type: 32-bit Integer
+:Type: 8-bit Integer
 :Default: ``0``